vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==
+= 2023-08-22 version 1.14.12 =
+Fix edge cases where orders were wrongly cancelled in Vipps Checkout

 = 2023-08-22 version 1.14.11 =
 More filters/hooks:
    `do_action('woo_vipps_before_thankyou', $orderid, $order);`